God’s Acre Healing Springs – Blackville, South Carolina

 South Carolina | SC Picture Project | Barnwell County Photos | God’s Acre Healing Springs

 God’s Acre Healing Springs are located behind Healing Springs Baptist Church in Blackville on land that has the unusual distinction of being deeded to God.
 Their mineral waters flow from nearby artesian wells, and the springs have been a source of folklore spanning centuries.
 Native Americans who lived near this site believed the waters were sacred because of their healing properties.

 Native Americans are said to have sold the springs to a trader named Nathaniel Walker for corn.
+Walker was also the founder of the adjacent church, which originally was known as Edisto Church after the South Edisto River.
 The land passed through many hands before it was eventually purchased by Lute Boylston.
 In 1944, Mr. Boyston decided to deed the land to God so that everyone could enjoy the spring’s healing powers.

 Reflections on God’s Acre Healing Springs

-Contributor Teri Leigh Teed shares her experiences visiting God’s Acre Healing Springs:
+Contributor Teri Leigh Teed, who contributed the photo above, shares her experiences visiting God’s Acre Healing Springs:

 “Probably the only property in the country that is deeded to God, Healing Springs is a natural artesian spring that is visited daily for its cool, crystal clear, best tasting waters.
 Native Americans claimed that the waters had healing properties, hence the name.
 During the Revolutionary War, wounded British soldiers were left to die.
 They were nursed back to health with the help of the waters and the Native Americans.
 The soldiers were eventually healthy enough to rejoin their regiment in the Charleston area.
 Today, Healing Springs still attracts visitors locally and regionally to partake of the delicious waters, and enjoy the soothing shade of the trees surrounding the springs on the edge of the forest and swamp.